philipbjorge/Turbo-Impress/README.md

 #####Presentation.slides.mv()
 Move a slide from --> to in the presentation order (and positionally?).
 #####Presentation.slides.rm()
 Removes a slide from the presentation.
+Deleting the slide you're on takes you to the next slide.
+Can't delete the last slide.
 ####Slides.add(options)
 Adds a slide to the presentation.